 Some ceramic and clay pots are fused to a drainage tray.
-They have small molded or drilled holes around the bottom of the sides of the pots.
-These holes expel the excess water, where it is held in the tray.
+They have small molded or drilled drainage holes around the bottoms of the pots.
+These holes expel the excess water, where it's held in the tray.
 This can help to keep excess water away from the roots and soil, but the tray needs to be emptied regularly or the soil will soak the water back into the pot.
-The built-in trays are not removable, so the pot will need to be tilted over a sink or outdoors to get rid of the excess water.
+The built-in trays aren't removable, so the pot will need to be tilted over a sink or outdoors to get rid of the excess water.

 Separate Drainage Trays

 Pots that have drainage holes without trays can be placed on separate trays that can be removed to pour off excess water.
 These trays can be purchased at many garden supply centers or home improvement stores, but you can also use anything flat with a lip around it.
-Large plates, dinner trays or pie tins can be used for larger plants, where saucers and bowls can be used for small houseplants.
+Large plates, dinner trays, or pie tins can be used for larger indoor plants, while saucers and bowls can be used for small houseplants.